Craniofacial Biology PhD Program

 - The insight and guidance to frame significant problems and to work in mentored relationships with faculty who value their role as an educator of the next generation of professionals in dental medicine.

-The program aims to prepare students for careers that involve the synthesis and execution of state-of-the-art multidisciplinary biomedical research and to be highly sought after for research and academic leadership positions.
+The program aims to prepare students for careers involving the synthesis and execution of state-of-the-art multidisciplinary biomedical research and to be highly sought after for research and academic leadership positions.

 Craniofacial biology has both clinical and academic importance.
-The craniofacial biology graduate programs at the Ostrow School of Dentistry focus primarily on development and disease as well as prokaryotic and eukaryotic genetics.
+Ostrow’s craniofacial biology graduate program focuses primarily on development and disease as well as prokaryotic and eukaryotic genetics.
 Significant emphasis is placed on understanding:

 - Normal and pathological craniofacial development